La La Peace Song: O.C. Smith

 In Canada, the song was doing well in Montreal discotheques as reported by RPM Weekly in the November 9 issue.
 While radio play for it wasn't as good for the song as it was in the discotheques, it was noted how they could influence radio play.
 The article also mentioned that Smith's version was getting stiff competition from the Al Wilson release.

 In January 1975, Billboard listed Smith's version as one of the "Top 50 Disco Hits Of ’74".

-Smith re-recorded the song and it appeared on his 1986 album "What'cha Gonna Do as "La La Peace Song ('86)".
+Smith re-recorded the song and it appeared on his 1986 album "What'cha Gonna Do" as "La La Peace Song ('86)".

 Releases

 Other versions

-Randolph Rose recorded a German version of the song, titled "La La Love Song" which was released in Germany on single in 1975.Ultratop.be - Randolph Rose - La La La Love Song Cover Boys did a version of the song along with another Johnny Bristol composition, "Hang On In There Baby", which was released on Sizzle Records, Unidisc in 1987.
+Randolph Rose recorded a German version of the song, titled "La La Love Song" which was released in Germany on single in 1975.
+Cover Boys did a version of the song along with another Johnny Bristol composition, "Hang On In There Baby", which was released on Sizzle Records, Unidisc in 1987.
 A version by Donato was released on the Miami based Vision record label.
 Mari Wilson recorded a version which appeared on her 1991 The Rhythm Romance album.